Teaching Strategies

 An inclusive curriculum prepares students to be participants in a vibrant and diverse democracy, by exposing them to a wide range of viewpoints, cultures, and identities.
 It helps cultivate values like open-mindedness, empathy, and cultural sensitivity.

 As educators, we have an ethical responsibility to present topics accurately.
-This includes incorporating information and perspectives that standard narratives previously ignored due to bias.
+This includes incorporating information and perspectives that standard narratives previously omitted.

 We know we still have a lot of work to do.
 We consider the following topics a step in the right direction—but only the beginning.